openstack/neutron/doc/source/contributor/internals/quality_of_service.rst

   characterized by a min_kbps parameter.
 This rule has also a direction parameter to set the traffic direction, from the instance point of view.
 The only direction now implemented is egress.
+* QosMinimumPacketRateRule: defines the minimum assured packet rate rule type, characterized by a min_kpps parameter.
+This rule has also a direction parameter to set the traffic direction, from the instance point of view.

 Those are defined in: